Maya Khromykh: Early years

-2019–20 season
+2019–20 season: international debut

 At the 2019 Russian Cup Final held in Novgorod, Russia, Khromykh scored 201.06 in total winning junior ladies' gold with Daria Usacheva to claim silver with a total score of 189.83 points and Anna Frolova claiming bronze with the score of 189.38 points.

 On international arena, Khromykh debuted in the 2019/2020 skating season in August 2019 at the 2019 JGP France in Courchevel.
 Although she won the short program, she ranked fifth in the free skate, and overall finished third behind fellow Russian Kamila Valieva winning gold and South Korean silver medalist Wi Seo-yeong.

 At her second assignment, the 2019 JGP Latvia in September, Khromykh ranked second after the short program, but fell to fourth in the free skate standings, and finished in the fourth place overall.

 Competing at the Denis Ten Memorial Challenge held in Almaty, Kazakhstan, Khromykh won silver medal behind her fellow Russian Daria Usacheva.

 In February 2020, scoring 204.40 in total, Khromykh took 5th position at the Russian Junior Nationals 2020, Junior Ladies held in Saransk, Mordovia.

 During her first season competing on the international level, she was selected as one of the three main entries to represent Russia in the 2020 World Junior Figure Skating Championships.
 She finished 5th in the short program after a minor error on her triple loop landing.
 In the free skate she stepped out of the landing on her quad Salchow attempt, but avoided a fall and skated the rest of the program clean.
 She achieved a new personal best score for her free skate and total score.
 She finished fourth place overall.

-2020–21 season
+2020–21 season: domestic senior debut

 Competing as a senior at the domestic level, Khromykh won the bronze medals at the first Cup of Russia stage in Syzran and the fourth stage in Kazan.

 These results qualified her for the 2021 Russian Championships, where she placed seventh in the short program.
 She was fifth in the free skate, falling on her attempted quad toe loop but going on to land seven triple jumps, and placed fifth overall.

 In February, Khromykh took part in the 2021 Channel One Trophy, a televised team event organized in lieu of the cancelled European Championships, named to replace Alena Kostornaia, who withdrew for health reasons.
 She was selected for the Time of Firsts team captained by Evgenia Medvedeva.
 She finished fifth in the short program and sixth in the free skate, while the Time of Firsts finished in second place overall.

 Khromykh's final event of the season was the Russian Cup Final, where she was fourth in the short program.
 In the free skate she landed the quad toeloop for the first time in competition, and introduced and landed the quadruple Salchow.
 She finished first in the free skate following Valieva's falling on her quad, and second overall behind Kamila Valieva by only 2.04 points based on Valieva's strong short program.